Fuji vs. Fuji’s FUJINON XF 50-140mm F/2.8 OIS WR Review

 Keep the default correction activated in RAFs or shoot JPEG and you’ll have nothing to worry about.
 If you do tinker, you won’t find much distortion on the wide end, but some pincushion on the long end.

 A lot of you are probably most interested in this aspect of the lens.
 Fortunately it delivers.
-Anyone looking to isolate their subjects off a background of blobby colour and circular rendered highlights should be pleased.
+Anyone looking to isolate their subjects off a background of blobby colour and circular rendered highlights should be pretty pleased.

 Bokeh connoisseurs will note the “cat’s eye” effect on highlights.
 While some would call it a flaw, others might call it character.
+Also worth noting is the bokeh can tend to “swirl” at times.

 Both background and foreground out of focus areas can be rendered nice and smooth.
 It really does depend on focus distance, foreground and background distance, and the subject being rendered out of focus.
 Leafless tree branches on a pale blue sky, for instance, are notoriously difficult to have rendered cleanly.